nrwl/nx/docs/shared/guides/nx-and-ts.md

 ## Importing Libraries

-All the libraries generated within the Nx workspace are configured with corresponding TypeScript path mappings in the root-level `tsconfig.base.json`:
+All the libraries generated within the Nx workspace are configured with corresponding TypeScript path mappings in the root-level `tsconfig.base.json` file:

 ```json
 {